Tight Guarantees for Multi-unit Prophet Inequalities and Online Stochastic Knapsack: Results for the Knapsack Setting

-where the last inequality holds from our restriction stated at the beginning that $\sum_{t=1}^T\mathbb{E}[\tilde{d}_t]\leq1$.
-Note that invariant \eqref{generalsamplepathinequality} enables us a way to upper-bound the measure of ``bad'' sample paths with utilization within $(0,b]$ by the measure of sample paths with utilization within $(b,1-b]$ for some $0<b<\frac{1}{2}$.
-Therefore, on the remaining sample paths the utilization must be either 0 or greater than $1-b$, which are good cases for us.
-From this, we show that a $\gamma$ as large as $\frac{1}{3+e^{-2}}\approx 0.319$ allows for a $\gamma$-measure of sample paths to have zero utilization at time $t$, which implies that the random variable $\tilde{X}_{t+1,\gamma}$ is well defined.
+holds for all $t=0,1,\dots,T$. \end{lemma} We omit proving \Cref{generalsamplepathlemma} since we will prove a more general \Cref{UDsamplepathlemma} in \Cref{sec:unitDensity}.
+For a fixed $t$, assume that the random variable $\tilde{X}_{t,\gamma}$ is well defined.
+Then, given the invariant \eqref{generalsamplepathinequality} established in \Cref{generalsamplepathlemma}, we show that a $\gamma$ as large as $\frac{1}{3+e^{-2}}\approx 0.319$ allows for a $\gamma$-measure of sample paths to have zero utilization at time $t$, which implies that the random variable $\tilde{X}_{t+1,\gamma}$ is well defined.
 We iteratively apply the above arguments for each $t=1$ up to $t=T$, and hence we prove the feasibility of our Best-fit Magician policy.
-The above arguments are formalized in the following theorem and the proof is relegated to \Cref{Prooftheorem2}. \begin{theorem} When $\gamma=\frac{1}{3+e^{-2}}$, the threshold policy $\pi_{\gamma}$ is feasible and has a competitive ratio at least $\frac{1}{3+e^{-2}}$. \end{theorem} Finally, we show that the guarantee $\gamma=\frac{1}{3+e^{-2}}$ is tight.
-From \Cref{observationlemma}, by bounding the optimal value of $\text{Dual}(\bm{p}, \bm{D})$ when $\bm{p}$ and $\bm{D}$ (size of query $t$ is deterministic) are specified as follows,
+The above arguments are formalized in the following theorem and the proof is relegated to \Cref{Prooftheorem2}. \begin{theorem} When $\gamma=\frac{1}{3+e^{-2}}$, the Best-fit Magician policy $\pi_{\gamma}$ in \Cref{definedistributionrandomsize} is feasible and has a guarantee at least $\frac{1}{3+e^{-2}}$. \end{theorem} Finally, we show that the guarantee $\gamma=\frac{1}{3+e^{-2}}$ is tight.
+The proof is completed by bounding the largest ratio of the knapsack OCRS problem when the size of query $t$ is realized to be $d_t$ with probability $p_t$.
+The sequence $\{(p_t, d_t), \forall t\}$ is specified as follows,